ishwar0007/terraform/EKS-with-ALB-with-New-VPC-with-Fargate/README.md

 terraform apply --auto-approve
 ```

-After successfully deploying with Terraform, install the AWS CLI and kubectl, then configure them.
-Once configured, run the following command using your EKS cluster name.
+After successfully deploying with Terraform, Run the following command with your EKS cluster name to configure the kubectl and restart the deployment.

 ```bash
 aws eks update-kubeconfig --name EKS-CLUSTER-NAME --region ap-south-1 kubectl rollout restart deployment coredns -n kube-system
 ```
+## Destroy the structure with Terraform

 To delete the structure created by Terraform.